-The operating modes of the Drive Based synchronous application involve command sets bundled by application for configuring individual motion profiles for production operation.
+The operating modes of the Drive Based application involve command sets bundled by application for configuring individual motion profiles for production operation.

-The drive functions of these operating modes span from simple functions like position, velocity and torque/force control types to technology functions for individual axis applications to a synchronous operation of multi-axis systems.
+The drive functions of these operating modes include simple functions, like the position, velocity and torque/force control types, as well as technology functions for single-axis applications.

-Thanks to flexible, user-defined adjustment options for the operating modes, the Drive Based synchronous application offers a compact - yet extremely variable - scope of functions that is suitable for a wide range of application cases in drive technology.
-After selecting the suitable operating mode for the respective application case, Drive Based synchronous users concentrate just on parameterizing the most important sequences for their application.
+Thanks to flexible, user-defined adjustment options for the operating modes, the Drive Based application offers a compact - yet extremely variable - scope of functions that is suitable for a wide range of application cases in drive technology.
+After selecting the suitable operating mode for the respective application case, Drive Based users concentrate just on parameterizing the most important sequences for their application.